Overview of the Centre

 Who we are

 We are a small team of experts seeking to apply economic principles to ask new and innovative questions of data.
-We want to know how and why economies are successful, and ways in which history, culture and behaviour shape the global economy (and vice versa).
+We want to know how and why economies are successful, and how history, culture and behaviour shape the global economy (and vice versa).

 We produce robust evidence to inform policymakers and journalists and influence both policy and debate.
 Our core team consists of nine Research Theme Leaders and Deputy Leaders who work across four research themes.
 We also have a number of internal and external associates who contribute to our research.

 Director: Mirko Draca